-Coastal Zone Management: The applicant has certified the proposed activity would comply with and would be conducted in a manner consistent with the approved State Coastal Zone Management Program and the Port of San Diego Master Plan and Coastal Development Permit (CDP).
+Coastal Zone Management- The applicant has certified the proposed activity would comply with and would be conducted in a manner consistent with the approved State Coastal Zone Management Program and the Port of San Diego Master Plan and Coastal Development Permit (CDP).
 For those projects in or affecting the coastal zone, the Federal Coastal Zone Management Act requires that, prior to issuing the Corps authorization for the project, the applicant must obtain concurrence from the California Coastal Commission via the Port of San Diego through their CDP that the project is consistent with the State's Coastal Zone Management Plan.
 This project is located inside the coastal zone and preliminary review indicates it would affect coastal zone resources.
-After a review of the comments received on this public notice and in consultation with the Port of San Diego under the CDP, the Corps will make a final determination of whether this project affects coastal zone resources after review of the comments received on this Public Notice.
+After a review of the comments received on this public notice and in consultation with the Port of San Diego under their CDP, the Corps will make a final determination of whether this project affects coastal zone resources.